AnneEM78/gift-lookup-service/docs/api/update_gift.md

 When you use `PATCH` to update a gift, you can:

 * **Update an entire gift** — Replace the entire request body.
 * **Update part of a gift** — Only replace the fields to update; omit the others.

-> ℹ️ Gift `id` is required in both scenarios and must match in both the endpoint and the request body.
+> ℹ️ gift `id` is required in both scenarios and must match in both the endpoint and the request body.
 For example, if you change the `id` in only the request body, the service returns a `200 OK`, but does not update the gift.

 ## Examples